The glacial river Jökulsá á Fjöllum - the Glacial River in the Mountains is the second longest river in Iceland (206 km).

 My first photos are taken in the highland of Iceland in the vicinity of Askja caldera and the small, but powerful waterfall in the glacial river is called Gljúfrasmiður - the Canyon Builder.

-I have twice visited this area with Saga Travel on the way to Askja in the highland, as this is such a rugged area with glacial rivers to cross that a guided tour is needed.
+I have twice visited this area on the way to Askja in the highland, this is such a rugged area with rivers to cross that a guided tour is needed.
 Unless you have a super jeep, which I don't own.

 The massive bridge over Jökulsá á Fjöllum by ring-road 1

 Jökulsá á Fjöllum glacial river is bridged in 3 places and on our travels in the highland of Iceland we crossed the glacial river on the bridge by Upptyppingar.